unixorn/awesome-zsh-plugins/README.md

 # Plugins

 * [adrien-f/docker-zsh](https://github.com/adrien-f/docker-zsh) - Adds tab completion for docker
 * [oknowton/zsh-dwim](https://github.com/oknowton/zsh-dwim) - zsh-dwim attempts to predict what you will want to do next.
-It provided a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.
+It provides a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.
 * [tarrasch/zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) - If a directory contains a .env file, it will automatically be executed when you cd into it.
 * [tarrasch/zsh-colors](https://github.com/Tarrasch/zsh-colors) - Makes it easier to colorize text from the CLI. `red foo` just works
 * [tarruda/zsh-autosuggestions](https://github.com/tarruda/zsh-autosuggestions) - Fish-like autosuggestions for zsh